 Here is the thing: at the end of your life, will you be thinking about your nice watch or a magical vacation with your lover?
 You get the idea.

-Now, of course there is nothing wrong with having a luxurious lifestyle, looking sharp and sexy and taking advantage of technology; I’m all for it.
-It’s just way too often many of us fall into the trap of thinking that material stuff will make us happy and somehow fill that void deep inside.
-The truth is that nothing material can compensate for whatever we feel we might be lacking.
+Now, of course there is nothing wrong with having a luxurious lifestyle, looking sharp and sexy, and taking advantage of technology; I’m all for it!
+It’s just too often many of us fall into the trap of thinking that material stuff will make us happy and somehow fill the void deep inside.
+The inconvenient truth is that nothing material can compensate for whatever we feel we might be lacking.
 We’ve got to do some deep inner work and heal our not-enough-ness from the inside.

 2. Spend Money On The People You Love

 One of the big reasons why spending money on experiences makes us happier is because we share them with other people.
-Any social outing, from inexpensive dinners with friends to lavish family vacations, allows us to bond with others and create memories.
+Social outing, from inexpensive dinners with friends to lavish family vacations, allow us to bond with others and create memories.

 And here is something really, really important.
 Our fundamental human needs are to love, to be loved and to belong.
 Love and acceptance of those we love create a safe psychological space where our happiness and self-expression flourish.
 As scientific psychologist Jonathan Haidt put it, “We need others to complete us.”